Dev-Ops-Mgmt/HooverAI/README.md

 The program can be ran by downloading the files and compiling them in any IDE or with javac.
 HooverAI was written using Java 1.8.

-To skip compilation and just run the program an executable jar has been built as part of the distribution.
-The jar command would be: java -jar HooverAI.jar